mxro/maxrohde-web/content/import/wordpress/codeofjoy/output-folder/2018/2018-04-01-upload-elastic-beanstalk-application-using-maven/index.md

 ---
-title: "Upload Elastic Beanstalk Application using Maven"
+title: 'Upload Elastic Beanstalk Application using Maven'
-date: "2018-04-01"
+date: '2018-04-01'
 ---

 [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) is well established service of the AWS cloud and can be used as a powerful platform to deploy applications in various languages.
 In this short tutorial, I will outline how to conveniently deploy a Tomcat application to AWS Elastic Beanstalk using the [beanstalk-maven-plugin.](http://beanstalker.ingenieux.com.br/beanstalk-maven-plugin)